Coulée verte René-Dumont: Description

 This Promenade plantée in Paris is an extensive green belt that follows the old Vincennes railway line.
 Beginning just east of the Opéra Bastille with the elevated Viaduc des Arts, it follows a 4.7 km path eastward that ends at a spiral staircase leading to the boulevard Périphérique beltway.
 At its west end near the Bastille, the parkway rises 10 m above the surrounding area and forms the Viaduc des Arts, over a line of shops featuring the work of specialized craftsmen.
 The shops are located in the arches of the former elevated railway viaduct, with the parkway being supported atop the viaduct.
 This portion of the parkway runs parallel to the avenue Daumesnil.
-The parkway intersects the Jardin de Reuilly near the rue Montgallet and descends to street level.
+The parkway crosses the Jardin de Reuilly near the rue Montgallet and descends to street level.
 At that point, it becomes a grassy mall and then follows the old railway direction below street level towards the east, passing through several tunnels.
 As it reaches the rue du Sahel, it splits, with one portion continuing to the beltway, and the other terminating in the square Charles-Péguy along the former path of a branch line that once linked to the Petite Ceinture railway.

 The elevated part of the route, on the viaduct, has some enclosed sections, as when it passes between modern buildings, and some open sections with expansive views.
 In addition to the Jardin de Reuilly and the square Charles-Péguy, the Promenade plantée also includes the Jardin de la gare de Reuilly, with its preserved but repurposed railway station, and the square Hector-Malot.
 The western portion of the parkway may be accessed via stairways and elevators leading up to the elevated viaduct.
 This portion is reserved for pedestrians.
 The eastern portion of the parkway is accessible via ramps and stairways and is open to both pedestrians and cyclists.
 The west end can be reached from Bastille by walking 300 m south on rue de Lyon, then left on avenue Daumesnil.
 The staircase entrance is immediately on the left where avenue Daumesnil enters rue de Lyon.